Japan Vacation 2016 (part 3) – FAQs by you!

 So far the questions above are the FAQs that we receive.
 Do you have more?
 Feel free to ask them away by commenting below.

-With proper planning, a family vacation, no matter where you are is a good way to spend time with family and learn new things.
+With proper planning, a family vacation, no matter where, are is a good way to spend time with family and learn new things.
 I always believed in the positive benefits of travelling with children as this widens their horizon and understanding of the world.